 The Sahel: Most likely to be the geopolitical dilemma of 2019

 Jihadist rebel groups and inter-communal fighting were potent sources of instability in the Sahel throughout 2018.
 The Boko Haram insurgency continued to destabilize communities across the Lake Chad Basin; in a particularly troubling show of force, the militants overran a number of locations between mid-November 2018 and mid-January 2019, including the town of Baga, in Nigeria, and the nearby military base.
-The 2019 elections in Nigeria has featured extensive debate about incumbent President Muhammadu Buhari’s handling of the insurgency — and will also provide a tempting opportunity for the insurgents to debunk Buhari’s claim in December 2015 that they had been “technically defeated” (BBC, 24 December 2015).
+The 2019 election in Nigeria has featured extensive debate about incumbent President Muhammadu Buhari’s handling of the insurgency — and will also provide a tempting opportunity for the insurgents to debunk Buhari’s claim in December 2015 that they had been “technically defeated” (BBC, 24 December 2015).
 Concurrently, in Burkina Faso, jihadist violence continued in the country’s north and increasingly spread to the east.
 In both regions, jihadist groups have cultivated relationships between one another and with other criminal and armed groups in the area.
 These alliances make counter-insurgency operations particularly difficult — and suggest that 2019 will be a year in which the Burkinabe government struggles to loosen the jihadists’ hold in these territories.
 Likewise, in neighboring Mali, the center and north of the country remained sites of consistent jihadist rebel violence, while conflict trends at large continued to skyrocket, seeing one of the largest increases in the number of violent deaths in a country last year.

 At the same time that countries across the Sahel have been grappling with shifts in the intensity and expansion of jihadist violence, inter-communal violence has also destabilized a number of communities in the region.
 Nigeria’s central ‘Middle Belt’ and central Mali, in particular, experienced significant violence involving communal militias.
 These conflicts commonly pit farming communities against herders — often a result of government policies that benefit one over the other.
 Conflicts between these actors, while typically described as ethnic or religious clashes, are in fact driven by fundamentally political issues like access to resources.
 In the absence of effective policy to mitigate resource conflict and clearly delineate fair usage patterns, this violence will continue.
 Community-based militias are increasingly targeting civilians as well: in 2018, nearly two-thirds of events involving these actors in this region were instances of violence against civilians; in 2017, violence against civilians accounted for approximately half of the events involving such groups.